w0nd3rl4nd/ICB0009-UF2-PR01-AliceAliagaMoreno/Exercise 2/Task 2/Readme.md

 ## LATENCY ALERT!
 If text is displayed poorly, modify "Thread.Sleep(1)" at the end of MonitorPatientStatus() and change it to "*500*".
 One millisecond was used as in my computer it prompts non-blinking visuals.

+## EXTRA!
+Divided classes in files for imporved management and readability

 ## Requisites
 All previous excercises requisites, plus:
 * Patients should enter Consults by arrival number priority